 A bad odor coming from your kitchen sink is usually caused by buildup inside the garbage disposal or drain line.
-Even when the disposal still runs, trapped food, grease, and bacteria can create strong smells that won’t go away on their own.
+Even when the disposal still runs, .trapped food, grease, and bacteria can create strong plumbing odors that won’t go away on their own.
 Understanding why garbage disposal smells happen makes it easier to eliminate odors safely and prevent them from returning.

 This guide explains the most common causes of garbage disposal odors, how to clean them properly, what to avoid, and when professional plumbing service is needed.